-Opening July 14th, Gabriel will star as "Preacher" in "War For The Planet Of The Apes" with Andy Serkis, Woody Harrelson, Judy Greer and Steve Zahn, directed by Matt Reeves.
+Gabriel appeared as "Preacher" in "War For The Planet Of The Apes" with Andy Serkis, Woody Harrelson, Judy Greer and Steve Zahn, directed by Matt Reeves.
 This third installment of the franchise reboot for Fox has "Preacher" (Chavarria) struggling with his allegiance for the deranged "Colonel" (Harrelson) and his admiration for "Caesar" (Serkis) who has suffered unimaginable losses, and has begun a mystic quest to avenge his kind.

-The release of "Hunter Killer" is also expected later this year, with Gabriel opposite Gerard Butler and Gary Oldman.
+The release of "Hunter Killer" is set for October 26th, with Gabriel opposite Gerard Butler and Gary Oldman.
 Shot in London,"Hunter Killer" tells the story of an untested American submarine captain teaming with U.S. Navy Seals to rescue the Russian president, who has been kidnapped by a rogue general.

-Currently Gabriel is wrapping the lead role of "Ziggy Rodriguez" with Marg Helgenberger, Melia Kreiling and B.J.
-Britt on Fox's military thriller pilot "Behind Enemy Lines" (loosely based on the 2001 movie).
+Gabriel also shot the lead role of "Ziggy Rodriguez" with Marg Helgenberger, Melia Kreiling and B.J.
+Britt in Fox's military thriller pilot "Behind Enemy Lines" (loosely based on the 2001 movie).
 Written by Nikki Toscano and directed by McG, the narrative closely follows "Ziggy" (Chavarria) as a Navy pilot trapped with this fellow soldiers in hostile foreign territory, while the officers and service men of a nearby aircraft carrier and intelligence officers in D.C. attempt to bring these heroes safely home from "Behind Enemy Lines".

-Gabriel's earlier work includes films such as "Freedom Writers", "A Better Life" and various television shows such as "Southland", "Prime Suspect" and "Major Crimes".
+Gabriel's earlier work includes starring as "Jacob" in the Emmy nominated series "East Los High" for four seasons, along with films such as "Freedom Writers", "A Better Life" and various television shows such as "Prime Suspect" and "Major Crimes".